How is scuba diving in Phuket?

-Diving in Phuket – Like with other activities such as sea kayaking or canoeing, Phuket is used as a jump-off point to the world-class diving to the surrounding regions.
+Phuket diving: Like other activities such as sea kayaking or canoeing, Phuket is a jump-off point to world-class diving in the surrounding regions.
 Phuket supplies the infrastructure needed for yacht and diving operations.
 The dive sites around Phuket are usually considered to be in the world’s top ten list of destinations.

 Phuket has some excellent local dive sites, the closest about 20 kilometres from our main port of Chalong Bay.